-A second concern is that gels can concentrate (dehydrate) during extrusion through fractures.^{9,10} Depending on fracture width (see Fig. 2), this dehydration effect can significantly retard gel propagation (e.g., by factors of up to 50).
-Figs. 1 and 2 apply to a 1-day-old Cr(III)-acetate-HPAM gel at 41°C. This same gel was used for most of the experiments described in this paper.
-Specifically, our experiments used an aqueous gel that contained 0.5% Ciba Alcoflood 935 HPAM (molecular weight $\approx 5 \times 106$ daltons with a degree of hydrolysis of 5 to 10%), 0.0417% Cr(III) acetate, 1% NaCl, and 0.1% CaCl2 at pH=6.
+A second concern is that gels can concentrate (dehydrate) during extrusion through fractures.^{9,10} Depending on fracture width (see Fig. 2), this dehydration effect can significantly retard gel propagation (e.g., by factors up to 50).
+Figs. 1 and 2 apply to a one-day-old Cr(III)-acetate-HPAM gel at 41°C. This same gel was used for most of the experiments described in this paper.
+Specifically, our experiments used an aqueous gel that contained 0.5% Ciba Alcoflood 935 HPAM (molecular weight $\approx 5x10^6$ daltons; degree of hydrolysis 5% to 10%), 0.0417% Cr(III) acetate, 1% NaCl, and 0.1% CaCl2 at pH=6.
 All experiments were performed at 41°C (105°F).
-The gelant formulations were aged at 41°C for 24 hours (five times the gelation time) before injection into a fractured core.
+The gelant formulations were aged at 41°C for 24 hours (5 times the gelation time) before injection into a fractured core.
 We designate this gel as our standard Cr(III)-acetate-HPAM gel.

-In an earlier work,9 we showed that when large volumes of gel were extruded through a fracture, progressive plugging (i.e., continuously increasing pressure gradients) was not observed.
+In earlier work,9 we showed that when large volumes of gel were extruded through a fracture, progressive plugging (i.e., continuously increasing pressure gradients) was not observed.
 Effluent from the fracture had the same appearance and a similar composition as those for the injected gel, even though a concentrated, immobile gel formed in the fracture.
 The concentrated gel formed when water leaked off from the gel along the length of the fracture.
 The driving force for gel dehydration (and water leakoff) was the pressure difference between the fracture and the adjacent porous rock.
-During gel extrusion through a fracture of a given width, the pressure gradients along the fracture and the dehydration factors were the same for fractures in 650 md sandstone as in 50 md sandstone and 1.5 md limestone (see Figs. 1 and 2).
+During gel extrusion through a fracture of a given width, the pressure gradients along the fractures in 650-mD sandstone as in 50-mD sandstone and 1.5-mD limestone (Figs. 1 and 2).

 Model 1.
-Previously,9 a simple model (Model 1) was developed that correctly matched the behavior during gel propagation and dehydration in a fracture with dimensions of $48 \times 1.5 \times 0.04$ in. and an injection rate of 12.2 in.3/hr (200 cm3/hr).
-This model assumed the following.
+Previously,9 a simple model (Model 1) was developed that correctly matched the behavior during gel propagation and dehydration in a fracture with dimensions of 48x1.5x0.04 in. using an injection rate of 12.2 in.3/hr (200 cm3/hr).
+This model assumed the following:

-• Gel in the fracture existed in one of two forms: flowing gel that had the same composition and properties as the originally injected gel and concentrated, immobile gel.
-The flowing gel wormholed through the concentrated, immobile gel.

-• The Darcy equation was valid for water flow through gel with a gel permeability to water ratio, k{gel} .
+- Gel in the fracture existed in one of two forms: (a) flowing gel that had the same composition and properties as the originally injected gel, and (b) concentrated immobile gel.
+The flowing gel wormholed through the concentrated immobile gel. - 2) The Darcy equation applied for water flow through gel, with a gel permeability to water, k{gel} .
 The driving force for gel dehydration (and water leakoff) was the pressure difference between the fracture and the adjacent porous rock.
-The average distance that water traveled through the gel to reach the matrix was half the fracture width, $w_f/2$.

-• For a given length of fracture, the rate of water entering the fracture (in the form of gel) minus the rate of water leaving the fracture (again, tied up as gel) equaled the rate of water leakoff through the fracture faces (water mass balance).

-• No crosslinked polymer entered the porous rock.
-Any gel that concentrated (dehydrated) immediately became immobile (cross-linked polymer mass balance).

-• At any point in the fracture, the gel permeability to water, k{gel} , was related to the average gel composition by Eq.
+The average distance that water traveled through the gel to reach the matrix was half the fracture width, $w_f/2$. - 3) For a given length of fracture, the rate of water entering the fracture (in the form of gel) minus the rate of water leaving the fracture (again tied up as gel) equaled the rate of water leakoff through the fracture faces.
+(Water mass balance.) - 4) No crosslinked polymer entered the porous rock.
+Any gel that concentrated (dehydrated) immediately became immobile.
+(Crosslinked polymer mass balance.) - 5) At any point in the fracture, the gel permeability to water, k{gel} , was related to the average gel composition by Eq.
 1.

-$$k{\text{gel}} = 0.00011 + 1.0 (C/C_o)^{-3}.$$ (1)
+$k{gel} = 0.00011 + 1.0 (C/C_o)^{-3}$(1)